LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 | Less than 5 but 3 or higher | C |
 | Less than 3 | D |

 Since the `if`-`else` statement only allows branching into two possibilities, we can branch into multiple possibilities by nesting the `if`-`else` statements hierarchically.
-We can first break the table down into three tables, each containing two rows only, that correspond to negation of each other.
+We can first break the table down into three tables, each containing only two rows, with one row a negation of the other row.

 | Score | Letter Grade |
 |-------|--------------|